praveentechie/vue/vue-base/README.md

 # vue and other libraries

-## Dynamic page loading & store registration
+## Lazy load route & store registration

 ## Lazy load components
 Refer `LazyLoadPage.vue` for loading components dynamically and register in local.